kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 ## Simple Wallet (A.K.A.
 CLI Wallet)

+Before you get started with Simple Wallet, you should know that it is essentially a DOS program.
+You have to type the commands into the DOS window, you cannot use your mouse.
+(Currently, as of 1st of April 2018, this is the most stable wallet)

 To set up Simple Wallet, follow this guide: [Getting Started](https://github.com/turtlecoin/turtlecoin/wiki/Getting-Started#using-simplewallet)

 ## Graphic Wallet (A.K.A GUI Wallet)

+If you are

 ## Web Wallet